Extreme Ghostbusters Fans

 'And just to be clear, you didn't want to go with Lucy, right?
 You wanted to go with me.'

 'Yes,' said Oscar.
-'After all, dude, if you wanted to go with Lucy just as friends, why shouldn't you go with me just as friends?'
+'After all, dude, what could you do with Lucy that you can't do with me?'

 Kevin laughed and said, 'I can't think of a thing, dude.'